Alan Lauder, Chairperson

 Helen Lawless, Secretary

-Helen is Mountaineering Ireland's Access and Conservation Officer, and she sits on the committee as Secretary.
+Helen is Mountaineering Ireland's Access and Environment Manager, and she sits on the committee as Secretary.
 Helen considers herself to be in the really lucky position of being able to combine her love of mountains with her work for Mountaineering Ireland.
 Her job is focused on maintaining and improving our ability to get access to the places where we walk and climb, and helping to protect the mountains we all enjoy.
 Outside of work, she is an active hillwalker, with a passion for wild and rugged landscapes, and a curiosity about all aspects of the mountain environment.
 She lives in the Wicklow Mountains, close to Lugnaquilla.
 Towards the end of the last century, she gained her Mountain Leader Award, and early in 2020 she completed the International Mountain Leader Award.